Table of Contents

-PA: What prompted you to take up the sports?
+PA: What prompted you to take up sports?

-The Top Womens Filipina Sprinter Princess Joy Griffey, 27 in the 100 and 200m Dash last year (both SEA Games silver medal standards) began her season at the University of Washington Preview in Seattle in the 60m with 7.64 and 7.65 outside her personal best of 7.47.
-The Philippine Record in this event held by Lydia De Vega Mercado in 7.37.
+The Top Women’s Filipina Sprinter Princess Joy Griffey, 27 in the 100 and 200m Dash last year (both SEA Games silver medal standards), began her season at the University of Washington Preview Seattle in the 60m with 7.64 and 7.65 outside her personal best of 7.47.

-Griffey who is the PNG Champion, is struggling to come up with funds to participate at the National Open in March.
+Griffey, the PNG Champion, struggles to develop funds to participate at the National Open in March.

 January 2015 SEA Games Qualifiers at it again

 SEA Games 100, 200 qualifier Princess Joy Griffey won the B Race of the Washington University Invite, improving her 7.64 clockings, boosting the early season showing female sprinters to go with her relay teammate Kath Santos.

 Meanwhile, in Washington, Bacolod-born Princess Joy Griffey, 26, clocked 11.98 (+0.4) and 24.59 (+2.1) over the weekend.

 Griffey, who hasn’t run a 200 for 3 years, holds a personal best of 24.00.
 The SEA Games standard is 24.13.

 Griffey hit the bronze medal mark (11.91) with 11.88 a few weeks back.